 He is one of the composers of Alma Mater, a cd produced in 2009 by the Vatican and “Geffen Records”, performed by the Royal Philarmonic Orchestra and the Vatican Choir.
 This cd was nominated as Album of the Year at the Classic Brit Awards.
 An historic Concert at Westminster Cathedral was held in London 2010, featuring the first live performance conducted by the composers.
 In 2011 he composed and produced Tu Es Christus a Sony cd for the beatification of Pope Wojtyla featuring Andrea Bocelli and Placido Domingo.

 In 2014, for Musa Comunicazione, he published the book La politica musicale nazista e l’influenza del culto wagneriano.
 In 2021 he was co-author, together with Simone Corelli e Gilberto Martinelli, of the treatise Dialoghi, Musica, Effetti: il Suono nell’audiovisivo.
-The book, published by Lambda, won the critics’ award at the 13th edition of International Literary Award City of Cattolica.
+The book, won the critics’ award at the 13th edition of International Literary Award City of Cattolica.